Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 ![gender](https://raw.githubusercontent.com/Brainicism/KMQ_Discord/master/images/gender.png)

-## ,cutoff [beginning_year] {end_year}
+## /cutoff

 Setting a cutoff limits songs based on which year they were released.
-Using `/cutoff 2015` will play songs from 2015 onwards, while `/cutoff 2015 2017` will play songs released between 2015 and 2017.
+Using `/cutoff set earliest 2015` will play songs from 2015 onwards, while `/cutoff set range beginning_year:2015 ending_year:2017` will play songs released between 2015 and 2017.

 ![cutoff](https://raw.githubusercontent.com/Brainicism/KMQ_Discord/master/images/cutoff.png)

-## ,seek [seek_type]
+## /seek

 Setting the seek type changes which point in a song the bot starts playing from.

--   `/seek beginning` will play every song starting from the beginning
+-   `/seek set beginning` will play every song starting from the beginning
--   `/seek random` will play from a random point in the song
+-   `/seek set random` will play from a random point in the song
--   `/seek middle` will play from the middle of the song
+-   `/seek set middle` will play from the middle of the song

 ![seek](https://raw.githubusercontent.com/Brainicism/KMQ_Discord/master/images/seek.png)

-## ,guessmode [guess_mode_type]
+## /guessmode

 Setting the guess mode changes the objective of the game to guessing the name of the song, the artist, or both.

--   `/guessmode song` only accepts song names as guesses
+-   `/guessmode set song` only accepts song names as guesses
--   `/guessmode artist` only accepts artist names as guesses
+-   `/guessmode set artist` only accepts artist names as guesses
--   `/guessmode both` accepts either the song or artist name
+-   `/guessmode set both` accepts either the song or artist name
     -   A song guess will net you 1 point and an artist guess will net you 0.2 points

 ![guessmode](https://raw.githubusercontent.com/Brainicism/KMQ_Discord/master/images/guessmode.png)

-## ,exclude [group_1], {group_2}, {group_3} ...
+## /exclude

 Setting the exclude option ignores songs by the specified artists.
-For instance `/exclude Day6, Momoland` ignore songs by those two artists.
-You can view the list of groups names via the link in `/help exclude`. **Make sure to separate the groups with commas**.
+For instance `/exclude set group_1:Day6 group_2:Momoland` ignore songs by those two artists.
+You can view the list of groups names via the link in `/help exclude`.

 -   List all set excluded groups using `/list exclude`
--   Add excluded groups (these artist won't play) using `/add exclude [group_1], {group_2}, ...`
+-   Add excluded groups (these artists won't play) using `/exclude add`
--   Remove excluded groups (these artists will play) using `/remove exclude [group_1], {group_2}, ...`
+-   Remove excluded groups (these artists will play) using `/exclude remove`
--   In order to reset this option, simply type `/exclude`
+-   To reset this option, type `/exclude reset`

 Similarly, to force groups in to the game regardless of the current options, use `/include`.

 ![exclude](https://raw.githubusercontent.com/Brainicism/KMQ_Discord/master/images/exclude.png)

-## ,goal [goal]
+## /goal

 Setting the goal ends the game when the given goal score is reached.
-For example, if a player were to use `/goal 50`, the first player to 50 points would win the game (`/end` is called automatically).
+For example, if a player were to use `/goal set 50`, the first player to 50 points would win the game.

-To disable a goal, use `/goal`.

 ![goal](https://raw.githubusercontent.com/Brainicism/KMQ_Discord/master/images/goal.png)

-## ,timer [time (seconds)]
+## /timer

 Setting a timer limits players to guess in under `time` seconds before the round ends automatically.
-Once a user gives a valid timeout, the timer will start at the beginning of every round.
 If no one guesses right in the allotted time, the round is over.

 Set the timer to 10 (5?
-3?) seconds and face off with your friends to see who the ultimate KMQ champ is!

-Alternatively, set it above 30 seconds and avoid the `/skip` spam.
+3?) seconds and face off with your friends to see who the ultimate KMQ champ is, or set it to 30 seconds and avoid the `/skip` spam.

-To disable a timer, use `/timer`.

 ![timer](https://raw.githubusercontent.com/Brainicism/KMQ_Discord/master/images/timer.png)